DomRe/3DS_eBook_Reader/README.md

 ### Instructions:
 Place books and the bookmarks.xml in a folder named "books" on the *root* of your SD card.
 Some books can take a while to load!
 Be patient!

-Make sure your ebooks are in .epub 3 or later format.
+Make sure your ebooks are in .epub extension, but are OEBPS/OEB (OPF) 2.0 format.
 You can use tools like [sigil](https://sigil-ebook.com/) or [calibre](https://calibre-ebook.com/).

 I recommend going to DRM-Free bookshops or public domain websites such as [Project Gutenberg](https://www.gutenberg.org/).
 The reason I recommend this is because this app DOES NOT SUPPORT BOOKS WITH DRM.